 \paragraph{Transformations between the two gauges}

-It is useful to provide the transformation rules among the metric perturbations in the two gauges, for those readers who might want to translate into the synchronous gauge the results of these notes and comparing them with the huge literature in which this gauge is employed.
-For the scalar case, using Eqs.~\eqref{psitrans}-\eqref{mutrans} and assuming that the hatted quantities are the synchronous ones whereas the non-hatted perturbations are the conformal Newtonian ones, we get:
+It is useful to provide the transformation rules among the metric perturbations in the two gauges for those readers who might want to translate the results of these notes into the synchronous gauge and compare them with the extensive literature in which this gauge is employed.
+For the scalar case, using Eqs.~\eqref{psitrans}-\eqref{mutrans} and assuming that the hatted quantities are the synchronous ones, whereas the non-hatted perturbations are the conformal Newtonian ones, we get:

-The second and the fourth equation completely specify the transformation in terms of $\mu_S$, i.e. we have:
+The second and fourth equations completely specify the transformation in terms of $\mu_S$; i.e., we have:

 and the metric potentials are related by:

 In the literature, see e.g. \cite{Ma:1995ey}, the Fourier transforms of $\phi_S$ and $\mu_S$ are usually named $h$ and $6\eta$, respectively.